lakesidebrenda/Hello-World/README.md

 # Hello-World
 My first Repository.
-I'm a newbie, working on learning to code through the web.
+Hello, Brenda here...I'm a newbie, working on learning to code through the web.